SchulzLab/EpiExpress/README.md

 ## Notes

-- Ensure that the gene expression files and the model names match.
+- Ensure that the input files and the model names match.
 For example, if your gene file is named `ENSG00000123456.txt.gz`, the corresponding model should be `ENSG00000123456.RDS`.

 ## License